xandervermeulen/VisionLLM/README.md

 ## Future Enhancements

-- **Enhanced Data Augmentation**: Implement data augmentation techniques to improve the model’s generalization to a wider range of travel images.
+- **Enhanced Data Augmentation**: Implement data augmentation techniques to improve the model’s generalization across a wider range of travel images.
 - **Fine-Tuning for Specific Scenarios**: Additional training on subcategories of travel destinations, such as urban landmarks or natural landscapes, to improve description relevance.
 - **Multilingual Output**: Expand the model's capabilities to generate descriptions in multiple languages.